nasirjd/DynamicQuery.Net/README.md

 ```
 ## Filter IQueryable

-now we can use our filterInput variable
+Now we can use our filterInput variable: